Calcoph/TeProcedural/README.md

 The model is formed by 3 parts.
 The texture, the vertices and the indices.

-Each tile (that has a model) **must** have a distinct name, this name is also used to get the texture for the model.
+Each tile (that has a model) **must** have a distinct name (unless 2 tiles share the same model), this name is also used to get the texture for the model.
 So if a tile's name is `"house"`, its texture will be at `resources/tiles/house.png`.

 Vertices have 2 parts: the 3D position and the coords of the texture (from 0.0 to 1.0) at that point.